LSEG-API-Samples/Article.RDPLibrary.Python.NotebookAutoCompletion/README.md

 ![Figure-2](images/help_ld2.png "Python help on Data Library open_session function")

-For the library that keeps involving like RDP Libraries, this is inconvenient even the RDP Library itself is easy to use.
+For the library that keeps involving like Data Library for Python, this is inconvenient even the Library itself is easy to use.

 ## <a id="autocompletion"></a>IPython Autocompletion

-Fortunately, the JupyterLab and Jupyter Notebook comes with the [IPython magic command](https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-config) ```%config Completer.use_jedi = False``` that enables the library/function autocompletion (like *IntelliSense* in Microsoft development environment term).
+Fortunately, the JupyterLab comes with the [IPython magic command](https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-config) ```%config Completer.use_jedi = False``` statement that enables the library/function autocompletion (like *IntelliSense* in Microsoft development environment term).

-You need to set the magic command ```%config Completer.use_jedi = False``` at the **top cell** of the Notebook application (like this Notebook).
+You need to set the magic command ```%config Completer.use_jedi = False``` statement at the **top cell** of the Notebook application (like this Notebook).

 ![Figure-3](./images/ipython_magic_command.png "IPython Magic command location")